aka7/documentation/solaris/solaris11_interface_commands.md

 ipadm create-ip vlan250
 ipadm create-addr -a local=10.10.4.14/23 vlan250
 ````
-If the GZ needs a management interface it does not need to VLAN tag the traffic so you can create the address on the mgmt0 link.
+If the GZ needs a management interface and it does not need to VLAN tag the traffic,  you can create the address on the mgmt0 link without vlan tagging

 ````
 ipadm create-ip mgmt0